sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/continuous-integration/index.md

 To do this you define your own [budget file](../performance-budget/#the-budget-file) with rules on when to break your build.
 This budget will return an error code status after the run.
 You can also choose to output JUnit XML and TAP reports.

 ## GitHub Actions
 If you are using [GitHub Actions](https://github.com/features/actions) it's super easy to run sitespeed.io.
-It  works good with a [performance budget](documentation/sitespeed.io/performance-budget/).
+It  works well with a [performance budget](documentation/sitespeed.io/performance-budget/).
 You should set your budget in a file in the repo that you are testing.
 In this example we call the file *budget.json* and put it in the *.github* folder in the repo.

-Setup a simple budget that checks the URLs you test against number of requests, transfer sise, third parties and different Coach scores ([read the documentation](/documentation/sitespeed.io/performance-budget/#full-example) on how to configure other metrics):
+Setup a simple budget that checks the URLs you test against number of requests, transfer size, third parties and different Coach scores ([read the documentation](/documentation/sitespeed.io/performance-budget/#full-example) on how to configure other metrics):

 ```json
 {